-Over The Top Cornish Pasties is the culmination of a long-held dream for myself, Mikaela Parry, my daughter Kelly and her partner Scot.
+Over The Top Cornish Pasties is the culmination of a long-held dream for myself, Mikaela Parry, my daughter Kelly.
 For several years kelly and I would talk about how we would love to create a business using our families traditional pasty recipe.

 We all crimp over the top, which is not unusual for many parts of Cornwall.
 Our grandmothers, great grandmothers, relatives and neighbours all crimped in the same over the top fashion.
 We wanted to keep this tradition alive and fly in the face of the EU which, under guidance, stated that not only must a pasty be made in Cornwall, it must also beside crimped!